Arnold45202/weatherApi/README.md

 [0.6.0] - 18/01/2024 website during development phase could be ran but css features need to be added

 [1.0.0] - 19/01/2024 website is working fine with the css features added in

 ## ERRORS IN THIS WEBSITE

+1. bug found when u use a smaller screen it would have multiple pictures